Vertical Addition

 9+9=189+9=18

-Since 1818 is a two-digit number, we'll write 88 and carry the 11 up
+Since 1818 is a two-digit number, we'll write 88 and carry the 11 above the hundreds digit.

 A vertical addition problem with the numbers 5290 on top and 4993 below it, separated by a plus sign (+).
 A horizontal line divides the numbers from the partial sum "83" written below in the tens and ones places.
 The number "1" is carried over to the hundreds place, highlighted in orange.
 The Tutorela logo is displayed at the bottom of the image.

-Let's add the hundreds digits and don't forget to add the 11 that we wrote above:
+Let's add the hundreds digits, and don't forget to add the 11 that we wrote above:

 1+2+9=121+2+9=12